Shicheng-Guo/BIS180L_web/assignments/Assignment2-template.md

-# BLAST, orthologs, and paralogs (Week 2, 20 pts possible)
+# Template for BLAST, orthologs, and paralogs (Week 2, 20 pts possible)

 __Name:__